~35% of Math section · ~15 questions per test

 • Recognizing equivalent algebraic forms and matching them to contextual descriptions

-Why Advanced Math Matters for Your SAT Score
+Why Advanced Math Matters for Your Score

-Advanced Math is the gateway to scores above 650 on the SAT Math section.
-The Digital SAT's adaptive design routes students who perform well in Module 1 to a harder Module 2 with more Advanced Math content, and higher performance on that harder module is what produces scaled scores in the 700–800 range.
+Advanced Math is the gateway to scores above 650 on the test Math section.
+The test's adaptive design routes students who perform well in Module 1 to a harder Module 2 with more Advanced Math content, and higher performance on that harder module is what produces scaled scores in the 700–800 range.
 Students who understand quadratics, exponentials, and polynomial manipulation deeply—not just procedurally—are equipped to tackle the hardest questions on the test.
 Investing time in Advanced Math content pays disproportionate returns for any student whose current score is in the 580–700 range.

 Advanced Math Subtopics

-Each subtopic page has 8–10 SAT-style practice questions, concept explanations, common mistakes, and strategy tips tailored to that specific skill.
+Each subtopic page has 8–10 practice questions, concept explanations, common mistakes, and strategy tips tailored to that specific skill.

 Adv.
 Math Sample Questions